Jean Pierre Roman Bureau

 Jean Pierre Romain Bureau, also known as John Peter Roman Bureau, Roman Bureau, J.P.R.
-Bureau, or simply P. Bureau, was one of the founders of Gallipolis, Ohio, and a member of the Ohio General Assembly.
-He was also the father-in-law of both ten-term congressman Samuel Finley Vinton, and of Francis Julius LeMoyne, a physician who built the first crematory in the United States.
+Bureau, or simply P. Bureau, (c.
+March 1770 – c.
+1851) was a French-American settler, remembered as one of the founders of Gallipolis, Ohio and a member of the Ohio General Assembly.
+He was also the father-in-law of both ten-term congressman Samuel Finley Vinton and Francis Julius LeMoyne, a physician who built the first crematory in the United States.